Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - The US had more than seven times more layoffs than India, which had the second most layoffs.

-- Many of the most populous countries experienced high amounts of layoffs
+- Many of the most populous countries in the world experienced high amounts of layoffs

 - Surprisingly, some relatively smaller countries, like the Netherlands, Sweden, Israel, and the UAE, appeared on this list